 Chronic gastric inflammation

-In 1975 Correa et al[18] described a stepwise progression of conditions within the stomach that were thought to result in GC.
-This was one of the first considerations of premalignant conditions in this disease and it was later found to be initiated by Helicobacter pylori (H. pylori).
-The initial step in the Correa cascade is the development of Chronic gastritis (ChG).
+In 1975, Correa et al[18] described a stepwise progression of conditions within the stomach that are thought to result in GC.
+This was one of the first considerations of premalignant conditions in this disease, and it was later found to be initiated by Helicobacter pylori.
+The initial step in the Correa cascade is the development of chronic gastritis (ChG).
 H. pylori represents the archetypal cause of ChG, with infected patients in some studies having a greater than 10-fold higher chance of developing GC[19].
-The effects of H. pylori on the gastric epithelium have been extensively studied, with one of the most important pathogenic factors being cytotoxin-associated gene A protein (CagA) positive strains.
-Virtually all of East Asian strains and 60% of Western strains of H. pylori strains are cagA+, with infected patients developing more distinct inflammation, gastric ulceration and higher risk of GC[20-22].
-Bacterial CagA protein interacts with a series of host epithelial proteins including ASPP2, RUNX3, PI3K, SHP2 and E-cadherin, resulting in the degradation and inactivation of p53 and RUNX3, deregulation of the PI3K-AKT, Ras-ERK and Wnt pathways and disruption of adherens junctions[23].
-CagA has also been shown to alter DNA methylation patterns further deregulating normal epithelial gene expression patterns[24].
-Intestinal metaplasia (IM) samples show higher levels of methylation than AG samples, suggesting that DNA methylation pattern changes may play a vital role in the Correa model of IGC[24,25].
+The effects of H. pylori on the gastric epithelium have been extensively studied, with one of the most important pathogenic factors being cytotoxin-associated gene A protein (CagA)-positive strains.
+Virtually all East Asian strains and 60% of Western strains of H. pylori strains are CagA+, with infected patients developing more distinct inflammation, gastric ulceration and higher risk of GC[20-22].
+Bacterial CagA protein interacts with a series of host epithelial proteins including apoptosis-stimulating of p53 protein 2, runt-related transcription factor 3, phosphoinositide 3-kinase, Src homology 2-containing protein tyrosine phosphatase 2, and E-cadherin, resulting in the degradation and inactivation of p53 and runt-related transcription factor 3; deregulation of the phosphoinositide 3-kinase-AKT, Ras-extracellular signal-related kinase, and Wnt pathways; and disruption of adherens junctions[23].
+CagA has also been shown to alter DNA methylation patterns, further deregulating normal epithelial gene expression patterns[24].
+Intestinal metaplasia (IM) samples show higher levels of methylation than atrophic gastritis (AG) samples, suggesting that DNA methylation pattern changes may play a vital role in the Correa model of IGC[24,25].

-Autoimmune gastritis and atrophic gastritis
+Autoimmune gastritis and AG

 Autoimmune gastritis is a common aetiology of ChG, which results in activation of the adaptive immune system against parietal cells and intrinsic factor, leading to the destruction of the oxyntic gastric mucosa.
-As with other forms of chronic inflammation, autoimmune gastritis is a risk factor for GC through progression to intestinal metaplasia[26].
-In a meta-analysis the overall relative risk of GC in patients with autoimmune gastritis was 6.8 (95%CI: 2.6–18.1)[27].
+As with other forms of chronic inflammation, autoimmune gastritis is a risk factor for GC through progression to IM[26].
+In a meta-analysis, the overall relative risk of GC in patients with autoimmune gastritis was 6.8 (95% confidence interval: 2.6-18.1)[27].

-ChG leads to atrophic gastritis (AG) which refers to the atrophy and loss of gastric mucosal glands.
+ChG leads to AG, which refers to the atrophy and loss of gastric mucosal glands.
 Loss of specialised cells has significant implications on gastric function, with hypochlorhyria being one of the most recognised.
-In this state the loss of peptic acid production and raised gastric pH has implications on nutrient absorption (such as iron) and has significant implications on the gastric microbiome[28].
-There has been considerable interest in the relationship between the gastric microbiome and GC, with a recent study uncovering dysbiosis of bacterial taxa along the Correa Cascade[29].
-At this stage it is uncertain if this dysbiosis represents a pre-malignant contributing to carcinogenesis in its own right, or simply a reflection of the change in the gastric microenvironment.
+In this state, the loss of peptic acid production and raised gastric pH has implications on nutrient absorption (such as iron) and has significant implications on the gastric microbiome[28].
+There has been considerable interest in the relationship between the gastric microbiome and GC, with a recent study uncovering dysbiosis of bacterial taxa along the Correa cascade[29].
+At this stage, it is uncertain if this dysbiosis represents a pre-malignant contributing to carcinogenesis in its own right, or simply a reflection of the change in the gastric microenvironment.

-A key risk factor of chronic inflammation is the release of large amounts of reactive oxygen and nitrogen free species (ROS and NOS respectively), which are associated with DNA damage and increased mutation rates.
-Previous studies have shown that ROS and NOS released by inflammatory and epithelial cells can cause oxidative and nitrative DNA damage including the production of 8-oxo-7,8-dihydro-2’-deoxyguanosine (8-oxodG), a known mutagen and 8-nitroguanine[30,31].
-The latter is formed by inducible nitric oxide synthase iNOS.
-Gene expression of iNOS is regulated by the NF-B and STAT pathways among others[32].
-These changes can result in DNA mutations thus promoting cellular changes and carcinogenesis.
+A key risk factor of chronic inflammation is the release of large amounts of reactive oxygen species and nitrogen-free species, which are associated with DNA damage and increased mutation rates.
+Previous studies have shown that reactive oxygen species and nitric oxide synthase (NOS) released by inflammatory and epithelial cells can cause oxidative and nitrative DNA damage including the production of 8-oxo-7,8-dihydro-2’-deoxyguanosine, a known mutagen, and 8-nitroguanine[30,31].
+The latter is formed by inducible (iNOS).
+Gene expression of iNOS is regulated by the nuclear factor-kappa B (NF-B) and signal transducer and activator of transcription pathways among others[32].
+These changes can result in DNA mutations, thus promoting cellular changes and carcinogenesis.